1darshanpatil/1darshanpatil/README.md

 ## whoam -i🌟

-**CURIOUS:**
-My curiosity knows no boundaries—it defines who I am.
-I call this my unquenchable lust for knowledge and a relentless desire to understand the principles that govern the world.
-I don't shy away from going to great lengths, often writing 300 lines of "comments and explanations" for just 3 lines of assembly code.
-You can explore my **[exit_sys.s](https://github.com/1darshanpatil/Assembly/blob/main/data-addressing/exit_sys.s)** as an example of my detailed approach.

-**PROBLEM:**
-I stick with problems and rarely give up on them.
-While I may occasionally set aside certain challenges to focus on immediate priorities, I always strive to tackle them with my utmost effort.
-I value privacy and seclusion, but some of my work is shared openly—for example, my contributions to **[Project Euler Problem 246](https://github.com/1darshanpatil/project-euler-246)**.
+### CURIOUS  & INTUITION
+Curiosity defines me.
+I’ve always had this insatiable thirst, which I call "The unquenchable lust," to explore, learn, and understand the principles that make things tick.
+My guiding thought is simple: "Can I imagine what I’m saying I know by simply closing my eyes?"
+If the answer is no, I keep reading until I can.

+Take **[exit_sys.s](https://github.com/1darshanpatil/Assembly/blob/main/data-addressing/exit_sys.s)**, for example.
+I didnt shy away myself throwing 300 lines of comments to explain just 3 lines of assembly code—not because I had to, but because I enjoy breaking down complexity into something clear and understandable.

+---

+### PROBLEM & OBSESSION
+Like everyone, I have priorities and a list of pressing tasks.
+But behind all that, there are always problems running in the back of my mind.
+Sometimes, this obsession goes a bit overboard.
+I still remember the time I locked myself in a room for two months trying to solve the "Goldbach Conjecture," skipping engineering lectures, only to come up with NOTHING.

+I usually don’t share or publish what I do—it’s for my own satisfaction.
+But I’ve written a few scripts that will publish my work on **[https://drshn.me/afterdeath](https://drshn.me/afterdeath)** if I’m no longer around.

+For instance, **[Project Euler Problem 246](https://github.com/1darshanpatil/project-euler-246)** It reminds me that I put no boundaries on burning myself out in pursuit of a solution.(I know it was easy)

+---

 I am a **polymath** with diverse interests spanning [numerous subjects](./subjects.png).
 My work and curiosity are deeply influenced by the worlds of **mathematics**, **physics**, and **economics**.
 At the intersection of these fields, I focus on: